 Carefully lift your radiator upwards and off the brackets.
 If your radiator is particularly heavy, you might want to ask for some help.

 Can You Remove A Radiator And Still Use Central Heating

 Yes, you can remove a radiator and still use central heating.
 However, it is important to note that if you do remove a radiator, you may need to make adjustments to your heating system in order to balance the flow of heated air throughout your home.

 And there you have it, you have successfully removed your radiator!
 If you want to put your radiator back on the wall, take a look at our guide to replacing a radiator.

 Whilst your radiator is off the wall, this is a great opportunity to clean the inside of any sludge which may be clogging it up.
-We also have a handy guide showing you how this can be done.
+We also have a handy guide on removing radiator sludge, showing you how this can be done.